OpenBB-finance/OpenBB/website/content/cli/data-sources.md

   --adjustment {splits_and_dividends,unadjusted,splits_only}
                         The adjustment factor to apply.
-Default is splits only. (provider: polygon, yfinance) -h, --help            show this help message --export EXPORT       Export raw data into csv, json, xlsx and figure into png, jpg, svg --sheet-name SHEET_NAME [SHEET_NAME ...]
+Default is splits only. (provider: polygon, yfinance) -h, --help            show this help message --export EXPORT       Export raw data into csv, json, xlsx and figure into png or jpg --sheet-name SHEET_NAME [SHEET_NAME ...]
                         Name of excel sheet to save data to.
 Only valid for .xlsx files.